 Diagnosing Acute Appendicitis

 - White blood cell count usually becomes elevated with an infection.
-In early appendicitis, before infection sets in, it can be normal, but most often there is at least a mild elevation.
+In early appendicitis, before severe infection sets in, the white blood cell count can be normal, but most often there is at least a mild elevation.
 Unfortunately, appendicitis is not the only condition that causes an elevated white blood cell count; any infection or inflammation can cause this count to be abnormally high.
 Therefore, an elevated white blood cell count alone cannot be a sure sign of appendicitis.

 - Urinalysis is a microscopic examination of the urine that detects red blood cells, white blood cells, and bacteria in the urine.
 Urinalysis is abnormal when there is inflammation or stones in the kidneys or bladder.
 These conditions can be confused with appendicitis sometimes.
-Therefore, an abnormal urinalysis suggests that there is a kidney or bladder problem, but a normal urinalysis is more characteristic of appendicitis.
+Therefore, an abnormal urinalysis suggests that a person may be dealing with a kidney or bladder problem, but a normal urinalysis is more characteristic of appendicitis.

-- Abdominal X-Ray may detect the fecalith, which is the hardened and calcified, pea-sized piece of stool that blocks the appendiceal opening.
-This is especially common in children.
+- An abdominal X-Ray may detect the presence of a fecalith, which is a hardened and calcified, pea-sized piece of stool that blocks the appendiceal opening.
+This cause of appendicitis is especially common in children.

 - Ultrasound is a painless procedure that uses sound waves to identify organs within the body.
 Ultrasound can identify an enlarged appendix or abscess.
-During appendicitis, doctors are able to see the appendix with ultrasound in only 50% of patients.
+When a patient has appendicitis, doctors are able to see the appendix using an ultrasound in only 50% of patients.
 Therefore, not seeing the appendix during an ultrasound does not exclude appendicitis as a diagnosis, and CT scan has a better diagnosis rate if the results of an ultrasound scan remain inconclusive.

 - Barium enema is an x-ray test where doctors enter liquid barium through the anus into the colon.
 This test can, at times, show an impression on the colon in the area of the appendix from the adjacent inflammation.
 The use of the barium enema in the diagnosis of appendicitis is useful in patients with an atypical clinical presentation.

-- CT scan of the area of the appendix is useful in diagnosing appendicitis and peri-appendiceal abscesses.
-It is useful as well in excluding other diseases inside the abdomen and pelvis that can mimic appendicitis, bringing the doctor closer to an accurate diagnosis.
+- A CT scan of the area of the appendix is useful in diagnosing appendicitis and peri-appendiceal abscesses.
+A CT scan is also useful in excluding other diseases inside the abdomen and pelvis that can mimic appendicitis, bringing the doctor closer to an accurate diagnosis.